JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 The concept of cosmic citizenship linked to knowledge of the Supreme could be a positive influence in turning us toward biological control and adaptation.
 Such a linkage would highlight the long view of human life.
 The task has biological and social aspects.
 To illustrate my thinking I will quote from a paper on the relationship of Adjusters to human beings, presented by a Solitary Messenger of Orvonton:

 > . . .
 It is to the mind of perfect poise, housed in a body of clean habits, stabilized neural energies, and balanced chemical function—when the physical, mental, and spiritual powers are in triune harmony of development—that a maximum of light and truth can be imparted with a minimum of temporal danger or risk to the real welfare of such a being.
-By such a balanced growth does man ascend the circles of planetary progression one by one, from the seventh to the first.
-[UB 110:6.4](/en/The_Urantia_Book/110#p6_4)
+By such a balanced growth does man ascend the circles of planetary progression one by one, from the seventh to the first. <a id="a282_473"></a>[UB 110:6.4](/en/The_Urantia_Book/110#p6_4)

 We should be aiming for a population whose members exhibit these characteristics.
 The critical dimension of human improvement appears to lie in the symmetry of variables.
 But to encourage “poise” and “clean habits” (and so forth), it would also be necessary to re-evaluate and elevate society’s perception of marriage and family, the home life.

 Once again, on our neighboring planet, we find that

 > These people regard the home as the basic institution of their civilization.
-It is expected that the most valuable part of a child’s education and character training will be secured from his parents and at home, and fathers devote almost as much attention to child culture as do mothers.
-[UB 72:3.4](/en/The_Urantia_Book/72#p3_4)
+It is expected that the most valuable part of a child’s education and character training will be secured from his parents and at home, and fathers devote almost as much attention to child culture as do mothers. <a id="a288_290"></a>[UB 72:3.4](/en/The_Urantia_Book/72#p3_4)

 > Marriage and divorce laws are uniform throughout the nation.
 Marriage before twenty—the age of civil enfranchisement—is not permitted.
 Permission to marry is only granted after one year’s notice of intention, and after both bride and groom present certificates showing that they have been duly instructed in the parental schools regarding the responsibilities of married life.
 >
 > . . .
-Notwithstanding their easy divorce laws, the present rate of divorce is only one-tenth of the civilized races of Urantia.
-[UB 72:3.8-9](/en/The_Urantia_Book/72#p3_8)
+Notwithstanding their easy divorce laws, the present rate of divorce is only one-tenth of the civilized races of Urantia. <a id="a292_130"></a>[UB 72:3.8-9](/en/The_Urantia_Book/72#p3_8)

 My point in quoting these passages on marriage and family is that in order to effect harmonization and improve  ment of the human race, we should emphasize the social as well as the biological side of the human condition.
 While all of this is rather simply put, I think it goes to the heart of the matter.
 Those of us who advocate changes of a social-biological nature ought to heed carefully the admonitions of an Archangel of Nebadon, who said that

 > Man should be unafraid to experiment with the mechanisms of society.
 But always should these adventures in cultural adjustment be controlled by those who are fully conversant with the history of social evolution; and always should these innovators be counseled by the wisdom of those who have had practical experience in the domains of contemplated social or economic experiment.
 No great social or economic change should be attempted suddenly.
 Time is essential to all types of human adjustment—physical, social, or economic.
-Only moral and spiritual adjustments can be made on the spur of the moment, and even these require the passing of time for the full outworking of their material and social repercussions. . . .
-[UB 81:6.40](/en/The_Urantia_Book/81#p6_40)
+Only moral and spiritual adjustments can be made on the spur of the moment, and even these require the passing of time for the full outworking of their material and social repercussions. . . . <a id="a296_722"></a>[UB 81:6.40](/en/The_Urantia_Book/81#p6_40)

 These qualifications are very important because any social-biological engineering will involve the home life— marriage and family are the foundation of society.
 In light of the above, it is my conclusion that the hand on social-medical-genetic controls can be safely entrusted only to persons who at least:
 1. Complete a successful parental experience.